Surrogacy is a form of assisted reproduction technology and occurs when a woman carries a child through a pregnancy for another individual or couple.

 Maryland Rule 9-103 provides that one of the requirements in a petition for adoption is that the petitioner must state how the child was identified or came to be in the custody of the person asking to adopt.
 The rule requires the names of "intermediaries or surrogates" and "a copy of any surrogacy contract."
 This rule demonstrates Maryland’s acceptance of the use of surrogates in order to build your family.

 Maryland is a surrogacy "friendly" state and there is a statute for surrogacy in Virginia.
 However, surrogacy is illegal in the District of Columbia.
+For a map on surrogacy across the country, you can click surrogacy map.

 Jennifer represents surrogates, intended parents, egg donors and sperm donors and has extensive experience drafting agreements regarding these situations.